Edmund Gettier

-Edmund Lee Gettier III (/ˈgɛtiər/; October 31, 1927 – March 23, 2021) was an American philosopher at the University of Massachusetts Amherst.
-He is best known for his article written in 1963: "Is Justified True Belief Knowledge?", which has generated an extensive philosophical literature trying to respond to what became known as the Gettier problem.
+Edmund Lee Gettier III (/ˈgɛtiər/ GET-ee-er; October 31, 1927 – March 23, 2021) was an American philosopher at the University of Massachusetts Amherst.
+He is best known for authoring the 1963 article: "Is Justified True Belief Knowledge?", which has generated an extensive philosophical literature trying to respond to what would become known as the Gettier problem.

-Life
+Biography

+Early life and education

 Edmund Lee Gettier III was born on October 31, 1927, in Baltimore, Maryland.

 Gettier obtained his B.A. from Johns Hopkins University in 1949.
 He earned his PhD in philosophy from Cornell University in 1961 with a dissertation on “Bertrand Russell’s Theories of Belief” written under the supervision of Norman Malcolm.

+Professorship

 Gettier taught philosophy at Wayne State University from 1957 until 1967 initially as an Instructor, then as an assistant professor, and, latterly, as an associate professor.
 His philosophical colleagues at Wayne State included, among others, Alvin Plantinga and Héctor-Neri Castaneda.

 In the academic year of 1964–65, he held a postdoctoral Mellon Fellowship at the University of Pittsburgh.
 His recorded field of research was "Bertrand Russell's theories of belief, and their effect on contemporary thought."
 While at Pittsburgh, he met a young Bas C. Van Fraasen and published his first and only book review of John Passmore's Philosophical Reasoning.

 In 1967, Gettier was recruited to the faculty of philosophy at the University of Massachusetts Amherst, being promoted to full professor there in 1972.
-He taught there until his retirement, as Professor Emeritus, in 2001.
+He taught there until his retirement, as professor emeritus, in 2001.

+Death

 Gettier died on March 23, 2021, aged 93.

+Philosophy

 Gettier's fame rests on a three-page article, published in Analysis in 1963, that remains one of the most famous in recent philosophical history.
 In it, Gettier challenges the definition of knowledge as "justified true belief" that dates back to Plato's Theaetetus but is discounted at the end of that very dialogue.
 This account was accepted by most philosophers at the time, most prominently the epistemologist Clarence Irving Lewis and his student Roderick Chisholm.
 Gettier's article offered counterexamples to this account in the form of cases in which subjects had true beliefs that were also justified but for which the beliefs were true for reasons unrelated to the justification.
 Some philosophers, however, thought the definition of knowledge as justified true belief had already been questioned in a general way by the work of Wittgenstein.
 (Later, a similar argument was found in the papers of Bertrand Russell.)